WeatherLab/fsodoc/source/general/views.rst

 ================

 You can store views under a **View** directory that is namespaced, and load that view as if it was namespaced.
-While PHP does not support loading non-class files from a namespace, CodeIgniter provides this feature to make it possible to package your views together in a module-like fashion for easy re-use or distribution.
+While PHP does not support loading non-class files from a namespace, FSO provides this feature to make it possible to package your views together in a module-like fashion for easy re-use or distribution.

 If you have ``Blog`` directory that has a PSR-4 mapping setup in the :doc:`Autoloader </concepts/autoloader>` living